KuriRobot/Kuri-Documentation/reference/IFTTT/cloud_integration.md

+---
+layout: reference
-# Cloud Integration for IFTTT
+title: Cloud Integration
+category: IFTTT
+---

 ## Requirements
 Cloud has to act as a proxy for IFTTT to the robot.
 Cloud will interpret IFTTT actions and send MQTT messages to a robot specific command to perform the action.
 It will also store IFTTT trigger events sent by the robot to send to IFTTT.